 Do the evaluation methods of third-party providers conform to the guidance provided in Annex D of API 1161?

-Do the evaluation methods of third-party providers conform to your plan?
+Do the evaluation methods of third-party providers conform to the operator’s plan?

-E.3.1.3.9 Incident Review Checklist
+E.3.1.3.10 Incident Review Checklist